John 1:25: Analysis

+On the question itself, Carson says that the Pharisees' interest is in what authorises John's baptisms.
+Baptism was not unknown: some Jewish groups practised proselyte baptism, and the community at Qumran invoked texts such as to justify their repeated washings as a sign of the righteous end-time community.
+In both cases, however, the baptism was self-administered, whereas a distinctive feature of John's baptism is that he himself administered it.
+Carson suggests that the authority implicit in such an innovation may have prompted some Pharisees to assume that John's baptism was an end-time rite performed by an end-time figure, though he warns that the question should not be read as an unambiguous identification of the baptism as eschatological.

 Commentary from the Church Fathers

 Origen: "The questions of the priests and Levites being answered, another mission comes from the Pharisees: And they that were sent were of the Pharisees.
 So far as it is allowable to form a conjecture from the discourse itself here, I should say that it was the third occasion of John’s giving his witness.
 Observe the mildness of the former question, so befitting the priestly and levitical character, Who art thou?
 There is nothing arrogant or disrespectful, but only what becomes true ministers of God.
 The Pharisees however, being a sectarian body, as their name implies, address the Baptist in an importunate and contumelious way.
 And they said, Why baptizest thou then if thou be not that Christ, neither Elias, neither that Prophet? not caring about information, but only wishing to prevent him baptizing.
 Yet the very next thing they did, was to come to John’s baptism.
 The solution of this is, that they came not in faith, but hypocritically, because they feared the people."

 Chrysostom: "Or, those very same priests and Levites were of the Pharisees, and, because they could not undermine him by blandishments, began accusing, after they had compelled him to say what he was not.
 And they asked him, saying, Why baptizest thou then, if thou art not the Christ, neither Elias, neither that Prophet?
 As if it were an act of audacity in him to baptize, when he was neither the Christ, nor His precursor, nor His proclaimer, i. e. that Prophet."